cmusatyalab/wireguard4netns/README.md

 between the two to avoid having to expose deployed services to the world, the frontend's network environment is as if it was part of the same deployment inside the same Kubernetes cluster and namespace as the backend.
-This hides most unnecessary network details from the application's frontend and provides various other advantages such as privacy and network mobility.
+This hides most of the unnecessary network details from the application's frontend and provides other advantages such as privacy and network mobility.

 The main disadvantage was that root privileges are needed to create, configure and attach the in-kernel WireGuard interface to a network namespace.
 This